orbitalis-framework/py-busline/README.md

 #### Custom subscriber implementation

-The main methods which you should implement if you want to create your subscriber are `_internal_subscribe` and `_internal_unsubscribe`, in which must be inserted logic of subscription and unsubscription.
+The main methods which you should implement if you want to create your custom subscriber are `_internal_subscribe` and `_internal_unsubscribe`, in which must be inserted logic of subscription and unsubscription.

 Remember `notify` method, this already processes every needed operations in a subscriber, therefore you should only collect remote message (from eventbus)